Uzak

-Uzak (/tr/, Distant in North America) is a 2002 Turkish drama film written, produced, shot and directed by Nuri Bilge Ceylan.
+Uzak (/tr/, Distant in North America) is a 2002 Turkish drama film written, produced, co-edit, shot and directed by Nuri Bilge Ceylan.
+Starring Muzaffer Özdemir and Mehmet Emin Toprak (in his final acting credit), it follows Yusuf, an illiterate unemployed young man, who travels to Istanbul to stay with his brother, Mahmut.

-The film won a total of 31 awards at various film festivals, including Best Actor at Cannes, Special Jury Prize at Chicago, and Best Balkan Movie at Sofia International Film Festival.
-The film was Turkey's official submission for the Academy Award for Best Foreign Language Film at the 77th Academy Awards, but it was not nominated.
+The film was theatrically released in Turkey in 20 December 2002, followed by its international release at the 2003 Cannes Film Festival, where it won the Grand Prix and the Best Actor award for Özdemir and Toprak.
+It was Turkey's official submission for the Academy Award for Best Foreign Language Film at the 77th Academy Awards, but it was not nominated.

 Plot

 Yusuf, a young factory worker who recently lost his job, travels to Istanbul to stay with Mahmut, one of his relatives, while looking for a job.
 Mahmut is a rather wealthy and intellectual photographer, whereas Yusuf is almost illiterate, uneducated, and unsophisticated.
 The two do not get along well.
 Yusuf assumes that he will easily find work as a sailor but there are no jobs, and he has no sense of direction or energy.
 Meanwhile, Mahmut, despite his wealth, is aimless too: his job, which consists of photographing tiles, is dull and inartistic; he can barely express emotions towards his ex-wife or his lover.
 When Yusuf goes to bed during a film, Mahmut switches channels to watch porn the moment he's gone.

 Mahmut attempts to bond with Yusuf and recapture his love of art by taking him on a drive to photograph the beautiful Turkish countryside, but the attempt is a failure on both counts.
 At the end of the film, Yusuf leaves without telling Mahmut, who is left to sit by the docks, watching the ships on his own.